Pictures for Veterans’ Day

 Solomon House Gwinnett

 Solomon Houses are safe houses where rescued women are taken to rest and receive short term treatment and care.
-HMUMC has helped secured a Solomon House in Gwinnett county.
+HMUMC has helped secure a Solomon House in Gwinnett county.
 We are always in need of donations and volunteers to help support the women being served in the Solomon House.

 Military Support Group